Brittdrog/Drogemoller_lab_website/content/authors/avaibhav/_index.md

 - Alumni
 ---

-Vaibhav performed a summer studentship in the Drögemöller Lab which was focused on mining cisplatin-induced gene expression and cytotoxicity data to identify genes of relevance to cisplatin-induced ototoxicity.
+Vaibhav performed a summer studentship in the Drögemöller Lab, which was focused on mining cisplatin-induced gene expression and cytotoxicity data to identify genes of relevance to cisplatin-induced ototoxicity.